- Katarina Anik

 Isn’t it funny how these introductions are almost always written in the third person?

-I was born and raised along the east coast of Australia, though Melbourne was home for 12 years, and will forever hold a place in my heart.
-I relocated to Copenhagen at the beginning of the year, and honestly — still pinching myself.
+I was born and raised along the east coast of Australia, with the last 12 years predominately based in Melbourne.
+This year I moved to Copenhagen for an EU chapter, and honestly, still pinching myself.

-I've been experimenting, creating, performing and producing for as long as I can remember, from the development of contemporary plays, to original devised pieces realised and translated through the Suzuki Method*— a rigorous physical discipline drawn from a diverse range of influences, such as ballet, traditional Japanese and Greek theatre, and martial arts — to scriptwriting and producing in the local film industry.
-To say it simply, I’m someone who has an insatiable appetite for ideas, process and expression.
+Before design, I worked across adjacent creative fields, from the development and performance of contemporary plays, to original devised pieces realised and translated through the Suzuki Method*[Suzuki, for those who don’t speak theatre: a highly stylised acting practice and rigorous physical discipline, drawn from ballet, martial arts, and traditional Japanese and Greek theatre — and yes, it's as mental as it sounds.] to scriptwriting and producing within the independent film industry.
+To say it simply, I’m someone who has an insatiable appetite for ideas, process, and expression.

 - Email(katanik dot des at gmail dot com)